 She made her senior Scotland debut off the bench in Esher against England in the Women's Six Nations opener in February 2013 and scored her first points, a conversion, against Sweden in the eleven-try FIRA victory in Madrid in April 2013.

-Law held her nerve to seal Scotland Women's 15-14 win against Wales in the 2017 Six Nations as she successfully kicked a penalty in the dying minutes of the match at Broadwood Stadium.
+Law held her nerve to seal Scotland's 15-14 win against Wales in the 2017 Six Nations as she successfully kicked a penalty in the dying minutes of the match at Broadwood Stadium.

-A former pupil of Penicuik HS where she was Head Girl, Sarah graduated with a BSc (Hons) in Applied Maths from the Edinburgh University where she now is now undertaking a part time Masters in Operational Research with Data Science.
-At Penicuik RFC she continues to run touch for the boys.
-Her younger sister Rachel plays for Murrayfield Wanderers.
+A former pupil of Penicuik HS where she was Head Girl, Sarah graduated with a BSc (Hons) in Applied Maths from the Edinburgh University before undertaking a part-time Masters in Operational Research with Data Science.

 Date of birth: 19/12/94

 Scotland Debut: February 2013

 Place of birth: Edinburgh